 As soon as your body detects a missing tooth, it’ll start to absorb the minerals in your jaw to use elsewhere.
 Once this happens, the area of the jaw where the tooth root used to be weakens and deteriorates.
 Teeth adjacent to the gap will also start to tilt toward the open space.
 Eventually, the patient may experience facial collapse, which alters the shape of the face and makes it difficult to wear dentures.

-The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the dental implant procedure.
+The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re right for the .
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.

 Am I a Candidate for the Dental Implant Procedure?

-Our dentists will be able to determine if you’re a likely candidate for the dental implant procedure.
+Our dentists will ultimately be able to determine if you’re fit for this option during a dental implant consultation.
 Even if you’re not a candidate for dental implants, we can help you explore your other tooth replacement options.

-Our dentists in Grand Rapids, Grand Haven, Comstock Park, and Ionia, MI, are proud to offer multiple tooth replacement options that help patients smile with confidence.
-With several practices in West Michigan, we have the capability of handling all your family’s dental needs.
-To schedule an appointment, call one of our MI Smiles Dental locations.
+Our are proud to offer multiple forms of dental restoration that help patients smile with confidence.
+Whatever you choose, we’ll make sure you love the end result.
+To schedule an appointment, call one of our MI Smiles Dental locations today.

 This blog post has been updated.